 - SEO Copywriting

 One major skill needed to be excellent in this form of copywriting is research skills.
-You need to research informative and insightful things about the product or service you are writing about to engage the audience reading it and keep them informed.
+You need to research informative and insightful things about the product or service you are writing about in order to engage the audience reading it and keep them informed.

 Classes of Copywriters